Desperate Literature Short Fiction Prize 2023

 ‘It really is a fairytale literary prize, and I am immensely proud to be the inaugural winner.’

-Click here to read quotes from other winners, literary agents, previous judges Claire-Louise Bennett and Eley Williams, and publishers.
+Click here to read quotes from other winners, literary agents, and previous judges.

 SHORTLIST JUDGES